 How to Become a Physician Assistant

 The path to becoming a physician assistant is clear but demanding.
+This guide will detail each step you need to take.

 From completing the right bachelor's degree to gaining healthcare experience, it's all covered here.
 We'll explore the PA program specifics, passing the PANCE exam, and securing state licensure.